 - Mobile preview.
 It’s important to keep in mind how your donation page will look on mobile as you design it.
 Choosing a CMS with mobile previews will help during the design process.

 Use mobile optimization tools within your CMS platform to make sure your donors can view and interact with your donation page no matter what device they are viewing from.
 Check out how this donation page looks on mobile for example:

 Mobile optimization is one of the easiest ways that your nonprofit can expand the reach of your website and appeal to a wider donor base.

-Too many nonprofits stop after step 4 in their design process.
+Too many nonprofits stop after tip 2 in their design process.
 While this creates a highly effective donation page, it does not maximize the funds that your nonprofit can bring in through online fundraising.

 Once you have an effective general design for your nonprofit’s donation page, there are some additional steps you can take to boost your donations.